bockwurstballade/how_to_be_a_hero_pnp/README.md

-# Combat Handler for Pen-and-Paper RPGs
+# How To Be A Hero Combat Handler

 Welcome to the **How To Be A Hero Combat Handler**!
 This Python program assists in managing combat scenarios for tabletop role-playing games under the HTBAH rule set.
 It handles character and team creation, initiative determination, turn-based combat mechanics, and an optional armor degradation feature triggered by critical hits.